greyatom-school/the-minerva-project/FEWD/sprint_4/4. Deployment of web apps/Wrap up.md

 No matter where you work or what type of projects you are doing, the topics covered in the concept will help you immensely.

 As practice, we recommend you to deploy all the previous Sprint Projects and Assignment using Firebase.
-This will not only help you get the hang of the deployment process but also enable you to showcase all your projects to your peers/potential recruiters/family members.
+This will not only help you get the hang of the deployment process but also enable you to showcase all your projects to your peers & potential recruiters

 Since this is the last concept of this Sprint, the only thing remaining is to Build the Sprint Project(Financial Portfolio Tracker) and deploy it.